-There used to be large savings to be made by buying a car in Northern Ireland or Great Britain and importing it to Ireland.
+There can be some savings to be made by buying a used car in Northern Ireland and importing it to Ireland.

 When buying a new vehicle from Northern Ireland it is important to note that Irish VAT will need to be paid at the time of registration in the Republic.
 This could be in addition to UK VAT already paid in the North.
 A refund of the VAT paid in the North can be claimed from the dealer on the production of a receipt of VAT paid in the Republic.